Vyral/base-template/pricing.md

 <div class="content">
 <h3 class="heading">The Set-Up Fee Includes ($1,495.00):</h3>
 <p>
-Our full time recruiting staff sorts through over 200 VA caller applicants per day We hire great callers using our proven selection and testing criteria We extensively test all candidates before we invite them into our training program We take each VA caller through our intense two week training bootcamp We then place each VA caller live on the phone for two weeks and track every call We hire your VA caller once they meet all criteria and pass our training requirements You will be set-up on Five9 profesional call center software We write for you and advise you on all calling scripts for each one of your campaigns We advise you on your data purchase to find the best prospect lists We input all data and contacts into your Five9 call center software Deliver a full time caller who has been tested, trained, and is ready to call exclusively for you We insure your caller and will replace them free of charge if they do not perform
+<li>Our full time recruiting staff sorts through over 200 VA caller applicants per day
+<li>We hire great callers using our proven selection and testing criteria
+<li>We extensively test all candidates before we invite them into our training program
+<li>We take each VA caller through our intense two week training bootcamp
+<li>We then place each VA caller live on the phone for two weeks and track every call
+<li>We hire your VA caller once they meet all criteria and pass our training requirements
+<li>You will be set-up on Five9 profesional call center software
+<li>We write for you and advise you on all calling scripts for each one of your campaigns
+<li>We advise you on your data purchase to find the best prospect lists
+<li>We input all data and contacts into your Five9 call center software
+<li>Deliver a full time caller who has been tested, trained, and is ready to call exclusively for you
+<li>We insure your caller and will replace them free of charge if they do not perform

 </p>